 ASIT Outings.
 In addition, one afternoon each session is spent away from camp on a special ASIT bonding activity.
 This activity has evolved over the years to be focused on bonding.
 These special day events are planned as a way of showing appreciation for our ASITs.

-We help our ASIT build confidence through preparation.
-To help them prepare we have developed a special ASIT orientation that begins one day earlier than our typical camp sessions.
-During this orientation, ASIT will bond as a group, learn each others' names and interests, get a sneak peak of all the changes that have happened at camp in the last year, and practice skills needed to put them comfortably into a leadership role from the moment campers arrive the next afternoon.
+To help them prepare ASITs for their role, we have developed a special ASIT Orientation that begins one day earlier than our general camper sessions.
+During this orientation, ASIT will bond as a group, get to know their fellow ASITs and ASIT Leaders, get a sneak peak of all the changes that have happened at camp in the last year, and practice/discuss skills needed to put them comfortably into a leadership role from the moment campers arrive the next afternoon.

-The training even begins before they arrive at camp!
+We also try to get in as much training a po!
 In the months leading up to summer, we will start some pre-camp training.
 To start, ASITs will be sent an ASIT manual.
 This guide is full of useful information that they should carefully read before their session start date.
 The ASIT Manual outlines expectations and also gives helpful tips to being successful as an ASIT at camp!
 Each year pre-camp training varies, but it often includes discussion on videos related to leadership, thoughtful emails about working with different personalities, and aims to get our ASITs in the right mindset for this role at camp.

 So, You Want to Be an ASIT?

 We are often asked by campers and parents how they/their camper can become an ASIT.
 This section is here to help!
 Here, you will find the criteria we use to select ASITs, find out who is able to join the program, and how campers are invited to become an ASIT.